hugros-93/chatgpt-analytics/README.md

 - `chatgpt_analytics.py`: python file with alll functions to tinteract with ChatGPT.
 - `dashboard.py`: python file for interactive dahsboard and visualizations.
 - `generate_data.py`: generate synthetic data in the `input_data/` folder. _Not usefull to run the project with your own data._
-- `prompt_context.txt`: Context prompt file for ChatGPT.
+- `prompt_context.txt`: context prompt file for ChatGPT.
+= `requirements.txt`: packages to create the venv.

 ### Folders
 - `input_data/`: folder where the loaded input data will be stored.